mmap(), mmap64(), mmap_handle()

 • PROT_READ — the region can be read.

-• PROT_WRITE — the region can be written (on some hardware architectures, PROT_WRITE also implies PROT_READ).
+• PROT_WRITE — the region can be written (on both x86 and ARM architectures, PROT_WRITE also implies PROT_READ).

 Note: In order to simultaneously set PROT_EXEC and PROT_WRITE, your process must have the PROCMGR_AID_PROT_WRITE_AND_EXEC ability enabled (in addition to PROCMGR_AID_PROT_EXEC).
 For more information, see procmgr_ability().